MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 If your application is sensitive to loss of in-flight transactions that might occur during compute scaling, we recommend implementing a transaction [retry pattern](../single-server/concepts-connectivity.md#handling-transient-errors).

-Scaling the storage doesn't require a server restart in most cases.
-Similarly, backup retention period changes are an online operation.
+Scaling the storage doesn't require a server restart in most cases, for more details refer to [Storage options in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-scaling-resources) Similarly, backup retention period changes are an online operation.
 To improve the restart time, we recommend that you perform scale operations during off-peak hours.
 That approach reduces the time needed to restart the database server.

 ## Near-zero downtime scaling